 Is equity release right for me?

-There’s no fee for the initial consultation, however, if you choose to proceed with a recommended product, an advice fee of £750 is payable on completion.
-It’s worth remembering that if you are a Saga Possibilities member you’ll benefit from not having to pay an advice fee upon completion
+There’s no fee for the initial consultation with an equity release adviser.
+However, if you choose to proceed with a recommended product, an advice fee of £750 will be payable on completion.
+This fee will be waived if you're a Saga customer who has signed up to Possibilities.

 Please refer to our Important information to find out more about the service and fees.